Pinus longaeva

 The Master Chronology

 Every year, a tree adds a ring.
 In wet years, the ring is wide; in dry years, narrow.
 By matching the patterns of living trees with dead wood lying on the ground, scientists have built a continuous timeline stretching back nearly 9,000 years.
-This 'master chronology' serves as a calibration tape for history.
+This 'master chronology' is a calibration tape for history.

 It allows us to correct radiocarbon dates and pinpoint volcanic eruptions that happened before writing was invented.
 The tree remembers the climate of the Bronze Age, the drought that fell on Rome, and the nuclear tests of the 20th century.